The Brooklyn Historical Society library receives questions every day from all over the world. Here are some the questions we are asked most often.

 To learn more about caring for your own old and rare materials, we recommend visiting the following websites, which offer useful information on products and techniques for caring for a variety of objects.

-The Library of Congress Preservation Department.
-This website provides simple instructions, as well as links to more comprehensive information for “Preparing, Protecting, Preserving” many types of family treasures.
+The Library of Congress Preservation Department provides simple instructions, as well as links to more comprehensive information for “Preparing, Protecting, Preserving” many types of family treasures.
 Using this information, you will have the means to prepare ahead of time, to protect everyday, and if need be to preserve family treasures following a disaster.
 Proper care, handling, and storage of your treasures will help ensure that they are available for generations to come.

 The Henry Ford Museum’s Benson Ford Research Center’s in-house conservation staff have developed these Preservation Fact Sheets to assist in caring for your historical materials.
 These fact sheets provide basic information on the care, cleaning, and handling of a particular type of artifact, referral information to other conservation organizations, and a bibliography of authoritative works.

-Your Old Books by the Rare Books and Manuscripts Section Publications Committee.
-This guide addresses some frequently asked questions about rare and older books and their values.
+Your Old Books by the Rare Books and Manuscripts Section Publications Committee addresses some frequently asked questions about rare and older books and their values.
 The answers are meant only as general responses to these questions, and many possible exceptions are not described.
 No attempt has been made to identify or to evaluate individual books, nor does RBMS have the resources to respond to such requests.
 The appendix lists online and print resources for more information on the questions covered.

 I have something I would like to donate to Brooklyn Historical Society.
 What should I do?